 Most of my current research interrogates the sciences, the arts, and the popular culture to investigate politics and computation in the long twentieth century.
 To that end, I have two open lines of inquiry.

-My doctoral dissertation, tentatively titled Rendering, my project shows how politics of race, class, and gender, and historically situated ideas get hard-coded not just into media outputs but also media technologies themselves.
+My doctoral dissertation, tentatively titled Rendering, my project shows how social relations and historically situated ideas get hard-coded not just into media outputs but also media technologies themselves.
 Infusing a media-oriented study of computer architecture into the cultural history of computer graphics, this project narrates a history of the computer as a rendering machine.
-Standing at the intersection of the historiographies of technology, media and labor, and grounded on my study of corporate and federal archival materials, trade literature, oral histories and conference proceedings, Rendering asks: how do cultural worldviews and politico-economic considerations make their way not merely influencing the discourse of computing professionals but into the very layout of the machine?
+Standing at the intersection of the historiographies of technology, media and labor, and grounded on my study of corporate and federal archival materials, trade literature, oral histories and conference proceedings, Rendering investigates the maps, sketches, plans and diagrams in the history of computing to ask: how do cultural worldviews and politico-economic considerations influence the design of computational media?
 I've given a number of talks on this topic and two publications from this project are currently in the works.

 I am also interested in the long history of neural networks as a means to understand the evolving conceptions of subject(ivitie)s and object(ivitie)s.
 Looking at the uniquely dual position of a neuron as both a material object and a 'cognitive' subject, throughout scientific research (in computer science and neuroscience) and cultural imaginaries (in science fictional texts and films), I attempt to trace the epistemic genealogies undergirding our contemporary artificial intelligence and machine vision landscape(s).
 I have given talks on the science-fiction of Santiago Ramón y Cajal, the academic research of Geoffrey Hinton, and on the use of nVidia graphic cards for running ANNs.